HumanCellAtlas/dcp-community/rfcs/text/0000-rfc-library-preparation.md

 ---

-This proposal will require modifications to some DCP components (see “Implementation changes for DCP components” section below for more details).
-Importantly, with a new library preparation entity, the logical unit of data should be anchored on the library preparation, not the ultimate process used to generate a sequence file (colloquially referred to as the “assay process” in the Ingestion Service).
+This proposal will require modifications to some DCP components (see "Implementation changes for DCP components" section below for more details).
+Importantly, with a new library preparation entity, the logical unit of data should be anchored on the library preparation, not the ultimate process used to generate a sequence file (colloquially referred to as the "assay process" in the Ingestion Service).

 ### Metadata schema for library preparation entity